Students looking at core or supplementary learning materials

 Thus, supplemental resources do not replace comprehensive instruction but add to it to provide students with higher-quality education.

-Is Studies Weekly a comprehensive curriculum?
+Is Studies Weekly a Comprehensive Curriculum?

 Studies Weekly is a comprehensive standards-based curriculum founded on deep learning strategies that increase student knowledge and skills in Social Studies, Science, and Well-Being, with integrated ELA support.